Best Dragon Dictation Software Alternatives in 2026

 It integrates with Zoom, Google Meet, and Microsoft Teams.
 It can identify different speakers, create summaries, and let you search through transcripts.

-The limitations: Otter isn't built for dictating into apps.
-It's a meeting tool, not a dictation tool.
-If you want to dictate a document or email, it's the wrong fit.
+Main tradeoff: Otter is a meeting tool, not a Dragon replacement.
+It is useful for calls, interviews, and recorded conversations.
+If you want to dictate directly into a document or email, it is the wrong fit.

 6. Whisper-Based Tools - Best for Privacy and Open Source